cozy/cozy-stack/docs/apps.md

       "description": "Required to send a congratulations email to your friends" },
     "settings/theme": {
-      "description": "Required to use the same colors as other cozy apps" "access": "read"
+      "description": "Required to use the same colors as other cozy apps", "access": "read"
     }
   }